The Department of Education is currently issuing payment refunds to borrowers who made federal student loan payments during the Covid-19 Pandemic.

 This relief includes payments that were made by an automatic direct deposit and by manual withdrawal.
 Borrowers who have had wages garnished are also eligible for a refund.

 All borrowers should check to see if they can qualify for a refund, including those that paid extra in an attempt to pay down their debt.

 As of March 13, 2020, the Department of Education suspended payments and interest on all federally held student loans.

-The interest and payment freeze currently expires on January 31st, 2020, but it likely to be extended.
-The government has already extended the Covid-19 relief twice.
+The interest and payment freeze currently expires on September 30th, 2021, but it may be extended further.
+The government has already extended the Covid-19 relief several times.

 Borrowers have the right to a refund on all payments made after March 13, 2020.